1990 New Orleans Saints season

-The 1990 New Orleans Saints season was the franchise’s 24th season in the National Football League, the 15th to host games at the Mercedes-Benz Superdome and the fifth under head coach Jim Mora.
+The 1990 New Orleans Saints season was the franchise's 24th season in the National Football League, the 15th to host games at the Mercedes-Benz Superdome and the fifth under head coach Jim Mora.
 The team looked to improve on its 9–7 record from 1989 and make the playoffs for the second time in franchise history.
 The Saints did not improve on their 9–7 record, as they finished the season 8–8.
 However, the Saints would unexpectedly make the postseason as the final seed in the NFC after getting a win and the Cowboys losing in the final week of the regular season.

+During the off-season, quarterback Bobby Hebert was involved in a contract dispute that ultimately resulted in Hebert sitting out the entire season; while at one point a rumor circulated that Hebert would be traded to the Los Angeles Raiders in exchange for running back Marcus Allen and a 2nd round draft pick.
+Instead, during the season New Orleans traded a 1st, 2nd and 3rd round draft pick for 1991 in exchange for Dallas Cowboys quarterback Steve Walsh.
+After the season, Glenn Derby, John Fourcade, and Lonzell Hill retired.

 The season

 The Saints, with a record of eight wins and eight losses, became the second team in NFL history at or below .500 to qualify for postseason play, and the first to do so as a wild card.
 Since no non-playoff team in the NFC had a record at or above .500, the Saints were awarded the final Wild Card seed.
 In the 1990 postseason, the Saints would lose to the Chicago Bears 16–6.